fbpx Skip to main content

 The main difference between the EZ Form & Long Form are the different deductions you can take.

-Usually May 15th for the filing & payment deadline and November 15th for the extension deadline.
+The due date is usually May 15th for the filing & payment deadline and November 15th for the extension deadline.
+If the 15th falls on a weekend, the due date is the next business day.

 If you need to file an extension, this is the link.